jcalpickard/jcalpickard.github.io/phd.md

 [^3]: Linking insights from post-war appropriate technology, the anti-colonial _swadeshi_ movement, and grassroots innovation, the project positions 'appropriateness' as an evaluative lens and design criteria for infrastructure projects.

-[^4]: 'Sociotechnical flânerie' combines literary and ethnographic traditions of urban observation, adopting a street-level perspective to explore how infrastructures are experienced, negotiated, and contested in everyday life.
+[^4]: Sociotechnical flânerie combines literary and ethnographic traditions of urban observation, adopting a street-level perspective to explore how infrastructures are experienced, negotiated, and contested in everyday life. ([※](/compost/sociotechnical-flânerie))